mgudov/logic-expression-parser/README.md

 ## Used Libraries

-For parsing the string query binding the [pigeon](https://github.com/mna/pigeon) parser generator is used (Licensed under [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause)).
+For parsing the string the [pigeon](https://github.com/mna/pigeon) parser generator is used (Licensed under [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause)).